If you’re looking for a quick and easy yet flavorful meal, try this Air Fryer Teriyaki Salmon recipe! Perfect for busy weeknights.

 And when I’m craving air fryer salmon with an Asian-flavored twist, I love to make this Air Fryer Teriyaki Salmon.

-Salmon - You'll need four salmon fillets that are between 4 and 6 ounces each.
-You can also make this with three salmon fillets if that's all you have.
-But if you make this with more than four salmon fillets, be sure to increase the amount of the seasonings to cover all of the fillets.
+Fresh salmon – You’ll need four salmon filets that are between 4 and 6 ounces each.
+You can also make this with three salmon filets if that’s all you have.
+But if you make this with more than four salmon filets, be sure to increase the amount of the seasonings to cover all of the filets.
 You will also likely need to cook your salmon in batches.

-Make sure you slice the salmon into similar-sized fillets.
+Make sure you slice the salmon into similar-sized filets.
 This helps them cook evenly in the air fryer.

-Soy sauce - Use your favorite soy sauce.
+Soy sauce – We’ll be making a quick homemade teriyaki sauce, so use your favorite soy sauce as a base.
 I love using this brand of coconut aminos that are gluten-free.

-Ginger - You'll want to grate the ginger finely using a grater or zester.
+Ginger – You’ll want to grate fresh ginger finely using a grater or zester.

 Light brown sugar – I use a small amount of light brown sugar to add a bit of caramel flavor to the salmon.
 I would not add more than what the recipe calls for.

-Optional: chives and sesame seeds - To really add to the visual appeal and to enhance the teriyaki flavors, try adding sliced chives or scallions and a sprinkling of sesame seeds.
+Optional: chives and sesame seeds – To really add to the visual appeal and to enhance the teriyaki flavors, try adding sliced chives or green onion and a sprinkling of sesame seeds.

-In a shallow dish, whisk together the soy sauce, ginger, garlic, light brown sugar, and apple cider vinegar.
+1. In a shallow dish, whisk together the soy sauce, ginger, garlic, light brown sugar, and apple cider vinegar.
+This will create the flavorful homemade teriyaki sauce.

-Air fry at 400°F for 7 to 9 minutes (see temperature guidelines for doneness levels).
+6. Air fry at 400°F for 7 to 9 minutes.
+The internal temperature should be between 125-140 degrees F (see temperature guidelines for doneness levels).
+Serve immediately.

 You do not need to flip the salmon in this recipe.
-The heat circulates in the air fryer, cooking all sides of the salmon.
+The hot air circulates in the air fryer, cooking all sides of the salmon.

 Yes.
 Instead of parchment paper, you can put aluminum foil down in the air fryer basket or tray.
 Spray the top of the foil with avocado oil spray to keep the salmon from sticking.